Cordaro Howard

-Cordaro Jerome "Cord" Howard (born July 2, 1987) is an American retired football guard.
-After playing college football for Georgia Tech, he was signed by the Buffalo Bills as an undrafted free agent in 2010.
+Cordaro Jerome "Cord" Howard (born July 2, 1987) is an American former professional football player who was a guard in the National Football League (NFL) and Canadian Football League (CFL).
+After playing college football for the Georgia Tech Yellow Jackets, he was signed by the Buffalo Bills as an undrafted free agent in 2010.

-Career
+Professional career

 Buffalo Bills

-Howard was signed by the Buffalo Bills as an undrafted free agent following the 2010 NFL Draft on April 24, 2010.
+Howard was signed by the Buffalo Bills as an undrafted free agent following the 2010 NFL draft on April 24, 2010.
 He was placed on injured reserve on December 28.
 He was released during final roster cuts on September 3, 2011.

 Baltimore Ravens

 Howard was signed by the Baltimore Ravens on July 25, 2012.